Throughput is one of the most misunderstood performance testing concepts new testers sometimes struggle with. So what is throughput?

-If the throughput enters this state, however, it is usually due to some kind of bottleneck in the application.
+- However, if the throughput enters this state, it is usually due to some kind of bottleneck in the application.

 A Look at Typical Throughput Results

-All of the user's log in and start working; once all users are logged in making requests you would expect the throughput to flatline.
+All users login and start working; once all users are logged in and making requests, you would expect the throughput to flatline.

 But in fact, we see it plummet.
 This is not good.

-As I mentioned earlier, throughput behavior like the example above usually has to do with a bottleneck.
+As I mentioned earlier, throughput behavior like the above example usually involves a bottleneck.

 By overlaying the throughput chart with an HP Diagnostics ‘J2EE – Transaction Time Spent in Element’ chart, we can see that bottleneck appears to be in the database layer: